 A few words about bargaining if this is our first trip to Thailand.
-It’s not black and white but usually you don’t bargain in convenience stores.
-You don’t bargain in shopping malls except at the souvenir and electronic stalls.
-You’ll recognize instantly which are part of the mall or department store and which are rented to locals.
-In night markets and street stalls you must absolutely bargain as they will always start with a high price and expect you to counter offer by 30 to 50%.
+It’s not black and white, but usually, you don’t bargain in convenience stores.
+You don’t negotiate in shopping malls except at souvenirs and electronic stalls.
+You’ll recognise instantly which are part of the mall or department store and which are rented to locals.
+You must bargain in night markets and street stalls as they will always start with a high price and expect you to counteroffer by 30 to 50%.
 Don’t be shy.

-Night markets and weekend markets are travellers’ favourite way of shopping.
-They are fun, colorful and very unique.
-There are quite a few in Phuket but 3 of the night markets in Phuket town are very popular: Chillva Market, Sunday Walking Street and Phuket Weekend Market.
-Night markets are usually more local than bazaars or street stalls, very creative, often run by young people and even locals like to shop in there.
-Tuk Tuks and taxis will take you there and back very easily if you don’t have a bike.
-If you drive a car, just remember that parking near night markets can be challenging.
-Read more
+Night markets and weekend markets are travellers’ favourite ways of shopping in Phuket.
+They are fun, colourful and unique.
+There are quite a few in Phuket, but 3 of the night markets in Phuket town are very popular: Chillva Market, Sunday Walking Street and Phuket Weekend Market.
+Night markets are usually more local than bazaars or street stalls, very creative, and often run by young people, and even locals like to shop there.
+Tuk Tuks and taxis will take you there and back quickly if you don’t have a bike.
+Remember that parking near night markets can be challenging if you drive a car.

-In any town of Phuket you’ll see people selling stuff on the street side.
-It can be in a small stall or it can even be right on the floor.
-The list of what’s on sale in the street could be once again summarized as ‘Same Same but Different’.
-Lots of T-shirts, lamps, shoes, bags and souvenirs you don’t need.
-Usually the closer you are from city center and busy streets, the higher the price will be.
-So bargain hard if you are in a busy street, but take it easy if you are in a more quiet street where prices are usually is lower.
-Remember that small shops live on daily sales so if the vendor is nice and friendly, it’s ok to pay a little more.
+In any town in Phuket, you’ll see people selling stuff on the street.
+It can be in a small stall, or it can even be right on the floor.
+The list of what’s on sale in the street is often ‘Same Same but Different’ — lots of T-shirts, lamps, shoes, bags and souvenirs you don’t need.
+Usually the closer you are to the city centre and busy streets, the higher the price.
+So bargain hard if you are on a busy street, but take it easy if you are on a more quiet street where prices are usually lower.
+Remember that small shops live from their daily sales, so paying a little more is okay if the vendor is nice and friendly.

 Bazaars are a little different from night markets.
-They are open all day and everyday, usually permanent, and under a roof.
-They sell Tee-shirts, jeans, bags and shoes again.
-If you walk in a bazaar you will soon notice that vendors are not Thai, very easy to notice that from the way they address to you.
-If you see something you like, bargain hard… very hard.
-Read more
+They are open all day and every day, usually permanent and under a roof.
+They sell Tee-shirts, jeans, fake brands bags and shoes again.
+If you walk into a bazaar, you will soon notice that vendors are often not Thai; it is very easy to notice that from how they address you.
+If you see something you like, bargain hard, very hard.

-Fresh markets are window on real Thai daily life.
-Even if you don’t cook, the displays of fruits, fish and vegetables can be surprisingly interesting.
+Fresh markets are a window into real Thai daily life.
+Even if you don’t cook, the displays of fruits, fish and vegetables can be surprisingly entertaining.
 The spices and condiments areas are fascinating as most products are unknown to travellers.
-You can skip the meat corner if you are a little sensitive, and walk to the accessories and fashion section, always fun to look at what’s on sale, even if you are not planning to buy anything.
-Everything is cheap and you can bargain on top.
-Fresh markets often have an area when you can buy local snacks and even sit at tables.
-It’s a lots of fun, don’t miss this chance!
-There are many fresh markets around the island but some are better known and some are easier to find.
-If you stay in Patong, Banzaan is a great place to start, located just behind Jungceylon mall.
-Read more
+You can skip the meat corner if you are a little sensitive and walk to the accessories and fashion section; always fun to look at what’s on sale, even if you are not planning to buy anything.

-There is only one outlet store in Phuket called Premium Outlet Phuket, located on the by-pass road, near Phuket town.
-It’s huge, like a village and it does have an attractive design but overall readers found that very little was on sell and not worth traveling all the way to it.
-Read more
+There is only one outlet store on the island called Premium Outlet Phuket, located on the by-pass road, near Phuket Town.
+It’s enormous, like a village, and it does have an attractive design, but overall, readers found that very little was on sale and not worth travelling to it.

-Convenience store fulfill exactly their mission: The sell everything you might need on daily basis, including food, whether you are travelling or living here.
-Nothing new here, there are convenience stores in every country of the world.
-But there are few fun facts about convenience stores:
+Convenience stores fulfil their mission: They sell everything you might need daily, including food, whether travelling or living here.
+There is nothing new here; there are convenience stores in every country.
+But there are a few fun facts about convenience stores: